 Faculty Housing Assistance Program

-The Faculty Housing Assistance Program is designed to:
+The Faculty Housing Assistance Program is a need-based program designed to:

 - Attract and retain faculty by improving the affordability of their primary residence.